-The major disciplinary form F-831-1 will be used in filing major disciplinary reports against you.
+The major disciplinary form will be used in filing major disciplinary reports against you.
 This form will inform you in writing of the details of the rule infraction.
-Here are the steps below.:

 - 1. You will receive a copy of the major disciplinary report at least 24 hours prior to the major disciplinary court hearing. - 2.
 At the time you are served the disciplinary report, you will be allowed to call witnesses by giving the notifying officer the names of the individuals you wish to call.
 If you want to call witnesses, this is the time to do it.
 You will not be allowed to submit witness statements that you have gathered to the hearing officer.
 So be sure to tell the notifying officer if you want to call any witnesses.
 There may be a limit on how many witnesses you can call.
-The Chief Security Officer at the unit determines this limit. - 3.
-Unless your disciplinary is extended under the provisions for extensions in AR 831, it will expire five days (excluding weekends and holidays) from both the date and time of the incident or the
+The Chief Security Officer at the unit determines this limit.

-- discovery of the incident (in cases where the incident was concealed from the staff).
-If your disciplinary is extended, you will be provided a copy of the extension form (F-831-5). - 4.
+- 3. Unless your disciplinary is extended under the provisions for extensions in AR 831, it will expire five days (excluding weekends and holidays) from both the date and time of the incident or the discovery of the incident (in cases where the incident was concealed from the staff).
+If your disciplinary is extended, you will be provided a copy of the extension form. - 4.
 You will be allowed to be present at your hearing, but you will not be forced to attend.
-You may waive your appearance by signing a waiver form (F-831-6). - 5.
+You may waive your appearance by signing a waiver form. - 5.
 The hearing will be conducted as follows: - a.
 When the hearing officer is ready to hear your case, you will be called into the room, and the hearing officer will identify any people present at the hearing for the record. - b.
 You will be informed of the specific charges against you and the possible consequences of a finding of guilt. - c.
 The hearing officer will read the disciplinary report to you and ask for your plea to each charge.
 There are only two acceptable pleas, "guilty" or "not guilty."
 Any plea other than these, or refusing to enter a plea, will be considered as a plea of not guilty. - d.
 You will be given an opportunity to make a statement on your behalf and present documentary evidence (other than witness statements). - e.
-You will then be required to leave the room while the hearing officer reads any statements into the tape, and considers the evidence. - f.
-After the hearing officer has reached a verdict, you will be called back into the hearing room and informed of his/her findings and the reason for them. - g.
-You will be advised of your right to appeal any or all of the decisions of the hearing officer. - h.
-At this point, your hearing will end, and if you were found guilty, this will mark the beginning of any punishment assessed. - 6.
-Prior to the end of the business day, the hearing officer will complete your disciplinary hearing action sheets (F-831-2 and F-831-3) and submit them for typing.
+You will then be required to leave the room while the hearing officer reads any statements into the tape, and considers the